Perry Barr: History

 Perry Barr was originally two separate entities, both mentioned in the Domesday Book as 'Pirio' and 'Barre'.
 Pirio is recorded as having an estimated population of 35 and Barre with an estimated population of 25.
 William Fitz-Ansculf is recorded as being the tenant in chief of both manors, and Drogo as the tenant.
 It is thought that the two manors may have been combined in the Early Middle Ages.

 In 1874, Perry Barr established its own institute based on the model of the Birmingham and Midland Institute..
 In 1878, Henry Irving became the president of the Perry Barr Institute and addressed members of the institute on 6 March 1878.
 His speech was reprinted in the 13 March release of Theatre and also reprinted onto pamphlets by the institute's members and sold for sixpence to fund the construction of a new building for the institute.
 It was converted into a Carnegie-funded library in September 1897.
 In early 2007, this library, ultimately known as Birchfield Community Library, was demolished due to its dilapidated condition.
 Another library in the area is Tower Hill Library.

 Aston Villa opened their Wellington Road ground in Perry Barr in 1876, playing there until 1897.

+Perry Barr was formerly a chapelry in the parish of Handsworth, on 26 March 1894 Perry Barr became a separate civil parish.
 Perry Barr Urban District was an urban district in Staffordshire from 1894 until 1928, when it was largely incorporated into Birmingham and thus also Warwickshire (this included an area which is now considered part of Great Barr).
+On 1 October 1930 the parish was abolished and merged with Birmingham.
+In 1921 the parish had a population of 2700.
 It then became part of the West Midlands in 1974 when Birmingham became a metropolitan borough in the county.

 In 1903, Birmingham Crematorium, the City's first, was opened by Sir Henry Thompson, president of the Cremation Society, in Perry Barr at 389 Walsall Road.
 It has been privately owned, currently by Dignity plc.